jacobgrieninger/mis480-api-project/README.md

 A small web application to accompany the research paper portion of the Fall, 2022 course.

-List of APIs used for this project:
+APIs used for this project:

 [Unsplash](https://unsplash.com/developers) (photo library)
 [OCR API](https://ocr.space/ocrapi) (optical character recognition)

 Web app made with ReactJS & Reactstrap.